fltb/fltb.github.io/source/_posts/oss-and-gfw.md

 ## How Great Firewall of China harms the Open Source Community

 As of now, the computer penetration rate in China is relatively low.
 This is a fundamental limitation, as it is impossible to develop software on a mobile phone.
 Additionally, the general public's computer literacy is generally insufficient，as evidenced by the discussion of "Internet addiction" and "Game addiction prevention".
 These factor need to be further discussed，but they are too broad in scope.
 So let's set them aside now，and focus on how the existing policies are directly hindering the development of the open source community in China.
 These obstacles, unlike the previous ones, are purely man-made issues, which can be removed by in a day.
-The Great Firewall of China, which is standard for the Great Firewall, uses a group of operator level methods like by hijacking connections and DNS pollution to prevent Chinese people from accessing some websites abroad.
+The GFW, which stands for the Great Firewall, uses a group of operator level methods like by hijacking connections and DNS pollution to prevent Chinese people from accessing some websites abroad.

 Next, I will refer to the paradigm given in [Participating in Open Source Communities *How to be a good corporate citizen when participating in an open source project*](https://www.linuxfoundation.org/resources/open-source-guides/participating-in-open-source-communities) to point out how Great Firewall of China is preventing people joining the Open Source Community.